sassoftware/devsascom-rest-api-samples/AutomatedMachineLearning/mlPipelineAutomation.md

       request, the value of the Accept-Language header will be used to populate the value.
 If there is no Accept-Language header, the default locale of 'en' will be used.
 This is intended to be read-only, and it is recommended that the Accept-Language header be used to populate this.)

-- Analytics project attributes, grouped under "analyticsProjectAttributes"
+- analyticsProjectAttributes (Analytics project attributes)

-  - Analytics project ID (automatically created by the service, read-only)
+  - analyticsProjectId (Analytics project ID (automatically created by the service, read-only))
-  - Target variable (required)
+  - targetVariable (Target variable (required))
-  - Target event level (optional)
+  - targetEventLevel (Target event level (optional))
   - classSelectionStatistic (a string to indicate class selection statistic, dependent upon the type of target variable.
 For 'BINARY' and 'NOMINAL' target variable types, the accepted values are listed below, where the default is set to 'ks'.
 The 'ORDINAL' target variable type is not